 About

-We are the owners of a Hokkaido dog and dedicated to the conservation of this historic breed.
-We are members of the Hokkaido Association of North America and hope to earn the cooperation of the Hokkaido Ken Hozonkai in the production of this film.
+The filmmakers are owners of a Hokkaido who are dedicated to the conservation of this historic breed.
+We are members of the Hokkaido Association of North America.
+This film is being produced with the support of the Hokkaido Inu Hozonkai, the breed preservation society in Japan.

 Hokkaido Ken

-The Hokkaido Inu (commonly called Hokkaido Ken; also Seta or Ainu Ken) is a native Japanese breed developed in the northern Hokkaido Prefecture by the indigenous Ainu people.
+The Hokkaido Inu (commonly called Hokkaido Ken; also Seta or Ainu Ken) is one of the Nihon Ken—Spitz-like dogs native to Japan—sharing the designation with familiar faces like the Shiba Inu and Japanese Akitainu.
+They were developed in the northern Hokkaido Prefecture and were historically raised by the Ainu people.
 With deep affection for their family and the courage to defend against bears, the Hokkaido Ken was a valuable working dog and companion in Ainu villages.
-Today, the Hokkaido is facing the threat of extinction, but breeders across Japan, Europe, and the United States are dedicated to their conservation.
+Their disposition makes them well suited to a variety of sports and activities—like hiking, lure coursing, agility, sledding, and even hunting.
+Today, the Hokkaido is in steep decline and facing the threat of extinction, but breeders across Japan, Europe, and the United States are dedicated to their conservation.
+Below is a chart showing the most recent birth statistics of the Hokkaido in Japan, outlining the significant and immediate danger the breed is facing.

 The Movie

-The Hokkaido Ken is not well known even in their native Japan.
+The Hokkaido Ken is not well known even in its native Japan.
 This film aims to shine a light on the breed's history and share the appeal of the Hokkaido Ken more broadly with the world.
-Covering their historic roots in Ainu culture, the activities of modern Hokkaido and their owners, and challenges faced by the remaining Hokkaido breeders, we hope our film can encourage more people to consider the Hokkaido as their next canine companion.
+Covering their historic roots in Ainu society and their place in the Ainu worldview, the dedicated efforts of enthusiasts to maintain the breed in the post-war period, the activities of modern Hokkaido and their owners (such as breed shows, sports, sledding, and hunting—just to name a few!), and challenges faced by the remaining Hokkaido breeders contributing to their current dire straits, we hope our film can encourage more people to consider the Hokkaido as their next canine companion.
+This film is both a monument to the history of a beloved breed and an effort to preserve it for future generations.